MileHacker Logo

 Solo Female Traveler Note

-For solo female travelers, consider securing a place to stay with 24-hour reception and good security reviews.
-Use ride-sharing apps like Uber or Didi at night for security and transparency.
+For solo female travelers, consider booking accommodations with 24-hour reception and good security reviews.
+Use ride-ride-sharing apps such As uber or Didi at night for safety and transparency.

 Essential Travel Advice